 Journey’s back up was pretty.
 Cadenced.
 Straight.
 Hocks and hindquarters engaged.
-With the diagonal movement we dream of.
-And I didn’t touch him.
-I created energy in front of him with a garbage bag duct-taped to a four foot dressage whip.
+With the diagonal movement we dream of: right front, left hind and left front, right hind.
+And I didn’t touch him or the reins, creating energy in front of him with a garbage bag duct-taped to a four foot dressage whip.

 Horses learn from the release of pressure

 If you think horses learn from the release of pressure, you’re right.
 Teaching and shaping behaviors depends on the application and use of pressure.
 Some groups within the equine world consider any use of pressure abusive.
 While I stand with them when it comes to the mis-use of pressure, I believe horses and humans were meant to be interdependent.

 Which requires training – for horse and human.
 Both need a why and a how to succeed, better known as motivation and instruction.

 Sometimes motivating your horse seems more about energy than pressure.
 Some folks think the concept of building energy is easier to understand than the release of pressure.

 To some people the distinction is one of semantics.
 Words, nothing but words.
 Yet, to other folks, one makes more sense than the other.
 Humans don’t learn and process concepts the same way.
 Neither do horses.
 I learn by seeing and doing.
 Others by listening or reading.
 The best teachers know the most ways to teach the same thing.

 Learning depends on how lessons are presented